We worship minor girls as goddesses: Delhi court holds two guilty in 2013 Gudiya rape case

 New Delhi, Jan 18: Two men accused of kidnapping and brutally raping a five-year-old girl in Delhi in 2013 have been found guilty by a Delhi court.
 The quantum of punishment will be announced on January 30.

-"In our society, minor girls are worshipped as goddess," Delhi court said while convicting the two accused.

-"In our society the minor girls are worshipped as goddess on certain occasions but in the present case the victim child had experienced exceptional depravity and extreme brutality," the court said.
+"In our society the minor girls are worshipped as goddess on certain occasions but in the present case the victim child had experienced exceptional depravity and extreme brutality," the court said while convicting the two accused.

 Man gets 20 years rigorous imprisonment for step daughter’s rape

+"Collective conscience of the society shaken.
+In our society, minor girls are worshipped as goddess," the Protection of Children from Sexual Offences (POCSO) court said.

 In April 2013, the minor girl was gangraped and brutalised by two men, Manoj Shah and Pradeep.
-The case, which happened few months after the Nirbhaya case, came to be known as Gudiya rape case.
-The assault left the girl, now 9-years-old, with a perineal tear and had to undergo six surgeries.
+The accused shoved objects in the victim's private parts and abandoned her in Shah's room believing she was dead.
+The incident had happened four months after the Nirbhaya gang rape-and-murder case in December 2012.

+Shah and Kumar were arrested by Delhi police separately from Muzaffarpur and Darbhanga in Bihar respectively in 2013.
+The charge sheet was filed on May 24 that year and charges were framed by the court on July 11.